msakai/bnn-verification/README.md

 ### Some follow-ups

 * Q: In several samples used in the contest, the images do not look like the numbers shown as their labels.
   * A: This problem was caused by my misunderstanding of the order of the features in `MNIST-rot` and `MNIST-back-image` datasets (`MNIST` does not have this problem).
 Thereby images were rotated and flipped from their original form.
-This problem should have been resolved in the preprocessing during data set creation.
+The features should have been reordered in the preprocessing during dataset creation.
 However, this is a visualization-only issue, since training and inference treat data in a consistent manner.

 ## References